You are considered an international student if any of the below apply:

 The academic report should include a list of subjects studied, a qualitative rating on a course-by-course basis and an overall rating.
 Emailed copies are acceptable for the admissions process, however official transcripts are required to be submitted to Wilkes by the first day of mandatory orientation.

 If you attended a college/university outside of the U.S., you may be required to submit a course-by-course evaluation of your foreign transcripts to be considered for admission and transfer credits.
-Emailed copies of the transcript are acceptable for the admissions process,however official transcripts are required to be submitted to Wilkes by the first day of mandatory orientation.
-To be considered official, the evaluation must be received directly from one of the following companies:
+Emailed copies of the transcript are acceptable for the admissions process, however official transcripts directly from the institution are required to be submitted to Wilkes by the first day of mandatory orientation.

 International students must present a sufficient English language proficiency score to enroll as an undergraduate student.